 Students preparing to teach must complete EN611.
 Students wishing to teach as DEAL Graduate Student Instructors must complete EN611 and EN650.
-All students must complete two of the following seminars: EN611, EN630, EN640, EN660, EN670, or EN675.
-Students, in addition to the required courses, must also complete 18 credit hours of electives that may be chosen from the 500 and 600 levels.
-Students shall take no more than 9 credit hours at the 500 level.
+In addition to the required courses, student must also complete 18 credits of electives, of which 6 credits must be taken at the 600-level.